xzzz3/tp/docs/DeveloperGuide.md

 * 1c.
 Index is unrecognized or out of bounds
     * 1c1.
 FoodOnWheels shows an error message

       Use case resumes at step 1.

+**Use case: Add a driver**

+**MSS**

+1. User requests to add a driver by providing the required info (name, phone)
+2. FoodOnWheels adds the driver

+    Use case ends

+**Extensions**

+* 1a.
+Some fields are missing
+    * 1a1.
+FoodOnWheels shows an error message

+      Use case resumes at step 1.
+* 1b.
+Add results in a duplicate driver
+    * 1c1.
+FoodOnWheels shows an error message

+      Use case resumes at step 1.

+**Use case: Delete a driver**

+**MSS**

+1. User requests to delete a driver by providing the required index
+2. FoodOnWheels deletes the driver

+    Use case ends.

+**Extensions**

+* 1a.
+Index is unrecognized or out of bounds
+    * 1a1.
+FoodOnWheels shows an error message

+      Use case resumes at step 1.

+**Use case: Edit a driver**

+**MSS**

+1. User requests to edit a driver by providing the index of the driver and fields to change
+2. FoodOnWheels edits the driver based on the fields provided

+    Use case ends

+**Extensions**

+* 1a.
+Edit results in a duplicate driver
+    * 1a1.
+FoodOnWheels shows an error message

+      Use case resumes at step 1.
+* 1b.
+No fields indicated for edit
+    * 1b1.
+FoodOnWheels shows an error message

+      Use case resumes at step 1.
+* 1c.
+Index is unrecognized or out of bounds
+    * 1c1.
+FoodOnWheels shows an error message

+      Use case resumes at step 1.
+* 1d.
+Edit status to busy or edit busy driver
+    * 1c1.
+FoodOnWheels shows an error message

+      Use case resumes at step 1.

+**Use case: List driver**

+**MSS**

+1. User requests to view a list of current drivers with a given status
+2. FoodOnWheels displays all the drivers based on the given status

+   Use case ends.

+**Extensions**

+* 1a.
+Status is unrecognized
+    * 1a1.
+FoodOnWheels shows an error message

+      Use case resumes at step 1.
 **Use case: List orders**

 **MSS**